internetarchive/openlibrary-bots/ia-sync-bot/README.md

 ```

 ## legacy-openlibrary-id-check.sh
-collects data from https://archive.org and https://openlibrary.org and creates lists and stats on archive.org
+Collects data from https://archive.org and https://openlibrary.org and creates lists and stats for
 items that have old-style `openlibrary` IDs, but no `openlibrary-edition`

 ## update-ocaid.py